-Being able to communicate the importance of your work in a clear and concise manner to wide audiences is an important skill that can increase the success of job searches, funding proposals, and professional networking.
-The Three Minute Thesis (3MT™) is designed to give students a chance to polish these skills as part of an energizing, fun, and challenging academic competition.
+Communicating the importance of your work in a clear and concise manner to wide audiences is an important skill that can increase the success of job searches, funding proposals, and professional networking.
+The Three Minute Thesis (3MT®) is designed to give students a chance to polish these skills as part of an energizing, fun, and challenging academic competition.

-A preliminary elimination round was held Friday, March 3 at the Fairfax Campus.
-The Top 10 finalists advanced to compete in the final round March 25, at the Mason Graduate Interdisciplinary Conference in Arlington.
+A preliminary elimination round will be held in on the Fairfax Campus in the Johnson Center Room 326B on Thursday, March 1, 2018, 9 am-5 pm.
+The Top 10 finalists will advance to compete in the final round April 7, 2018 at the Mason Graduate Interdisciplinary Conference in Founders Hall, Arlington.

 First Place: $1000

 Presentations exceeding 3 minutes in length will be disqualified.